iMi-digital/robo-wpcli/README.md

-Robo Wrapper for N98-Magerun
+Robo Wrapper for WP-CLI
 ============================

-This is (currentl very thin) wrapper around N98-Magerun for using it in the Robo task runner.
+This is (currentl very thin) wrapper around WP-CLI for using it in the Robo task runner.

+The plan is to add additional wordpress related robo tasks.